LeiLiu-s-Lab/Random-Multiplexing/README.md

 ### Description
-This repository provides the MATLAB implementation of random multiplexing.
+This repository includes the MATLAB implementation of random multiplexing.

 (*) References: